 In the interests of accurate reporting, and to try and shed some light on this riddle, I undertook an extensive market research program.
 Using totally random sampling techniques, I undertook an in-depth tackle-box contents survey, and opened my tackle boxes.
 The results of this survey were very illuminating.

 Not including big game lures, there were 103 lures in the tackle boxes.
-Now this number, 103, is quite important in what follows.
+(Not including a heap of soft plastics) Now this number, 103, is quite important in what follows.

 To try and get some sort of order into my research, I split the lures into three broad categories; jigs, surface lures, and minnow type.